wdonofrio/lemonsqueezy-py-api/README.md

 LemonSqueezy is a Python library for interacting with the LemonSqueezy API.
 It provides a simple and intuitive interface for managing license keys, checkouts, webhooks, usage records, discounts, and more.

+-- Under Construction --
+Interested in this project?
+Leave a ⭐️ or watch the repo to let me know!

 ## Features

 - List, create, retrieve, update, and delete license keys